If You’ve Been Injured in an Auto Accident Our Attorneys Can Help You Get Your Life Back on Track

-We will help to make sure your vehicle is repaired or replaced quickly following your car accident.
-We know how important cars are to daily life.
-We know you have obligations.
-We know an automobile accident throws your whole life into disarray.
+We will help to make sure your vehicle is repaired or replaced quickly following your car wreck.
+We know how important automobiles are to daily life, that you have obligations, and that a car accident can throw your whole life into disarray.

-Q: Should you take your car to the body shop the at-fault driver’s insurance company recommended?
+Q: Should you take your car to the body shop that the at-fault driver’s insurance company recommended?

 A: No. In our experience the body shops recommended by the at-fault driver’s insurance company are recommended for a reason, i.e. the cost of repairs are lower.
-Insurance companies want the damage to your vehicle to be as low as possible so they can argue that you were not involved in a substantial collision.
-Also, in our experience some of the recommended body shops utilize lower cost parts.
+Insurance companies want the damage to your vehicle to be as low as possible so that they can argue that you were not involved in a substantial collision.
+Also, in our experience, some of the recommended body shops utilize cheaper parts.

-Remember: You have the right to have the dealership or a body shop of your choice complete an estimate on the amount of damage to your vehicle.
+Remember: You have the right to have the dealership, or a body shop of your choice, complete an estimate on the amount of damage to your automobile.

 Q: Does the at-fault driver’s insurance company have to provide you with a rental car?

 A: Yes, but generally only if your car can be repaired and is not deemed a “total loss”.
-If your vehicle is fixable and drivable, then you are generally entitled to a like and similar rental vehicle for the amount of time it would take to fix your vehicle.
-Of your vehicle is fixable but is not drivable, then you are generally entitled to a like and similar rental vehicle from the date of the auto accident until your vehicle has been repaired.
-If your vehicle is a total loss then you may only recover the fair market value of your automobile and insurance companies generally do not reimburse you for the cost of a rental car – although some will do so until your vehicle has been declared a “total loss”.
+If your vehicle is fixable and drivable, then you are generally entitled to a like and similar rental vehicle, for the amount of time it would take to fix your car.
+If your vehicle is fixable, but is not drivable, then you are generally entitled to a like and similar rental car from the date of the auto accident until your vehicle has been repaired.
+If your care is a total loss, then you may only recover the fair market value of your automobile, and insurance companies generally do not reimburse you for the cost of a rental car, although some will until it has been declared a “total loss”.

 Remember: You can submit a property damage claim to your own insurance company and request a rental car if you have that coverage on your policy.
-Sometimes this is the best course of action if it is going to take a long time for the at-fault driver’s insurance carrier to complete its liability investigation or if the at-fault driver is not cooperating with his or her insurance carrier.
-You will likely pay a deductible but your insurance company will refund your deductible if the at-fault driver’s vehicle eventually pays for the property damage and/or total loss.
+Sometimes this is the best course of action, if it is going to take a long time for the at-fault driver’s insurance carrier to complete its liability investigation, or if the at-fault driver is not cooperating with his or her insurance carrier.
+You will likely pay a deductible, but your insurance company will refund your deductible if the at-fault driver’s vehicle eventually pays for the property damage or total loss.

 Q: What is a “Total Loss”?

-A: If your vehicle is rendered a total loss – “totaled” – following an automobile accident then you may recover only the fair market value of your vehicle as measured by what like and similar vehicles are being sold for on the open market – not measured by Kelly Blue Book or NADA Book Value.
+A: If your car is rendered a total loss, “totaled”, following an automobile accident, then you may recover only the fair market value of it, as measured by what like and similar vehicles are being sold for on the open market.
+It is not measured by Kelly Blue Book or NADA Book Value.

-Q: Can your office help me get a rental car?
+Q: Can we help you get a rental car?

-A: Yes, we can assist in helping you get a rental car while your motor vehicle is being repaired following an automobile accident or while the insurance company is determining whether your vehicle is a “total loss”.
+A: Yes, our Dallas auto accident attorneys can assist you in getting a rental car while your motor vehicle is being repaired following a car accident, or while the insurance company is determining whether your vehicle is a “total loss”.

 Q: Can I recover the diminished value of my vehicle?

 A: Yes, generally.
-If you have a new car that was involved in a collision, however, than the wreck will obviously impact the amount you could sell the vehicle for in the future.
+If you have a new car that was involved in a collision.
+The wreck will obviously impact the amount you could sell that vehicle for in the future.

 Q: Can I get a loan if a car wreck or car accident has caused me immediate financial hardship?